Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 > Select the icon representing your species genome of interest from the 42 most popular species genomes and select the green 'Add' button.

-2. Search for a species genomes
+2. Search for a species genome

 > Type the name of a species genome or assembly into the search box and select a species genome from the auto-complete options in the drop-down menu.